aaryan-rampal/aaryan-rampal/README.md

 I work at the intersection of ML and systems.
 What models can do, getting them to run, and then running them well.

-Currently:
+Previously:
 - engineering at Alexa+ at Amazon

-Previously:
+- platform applications at Astera Labs (PCIe/CXL validation).
 - ML engineering at DarkVision Technologies (CV on ultrasonic pipeline inspection data)
-- platform applications at Astera Labs (PCIe/CXL validation).

 > If I have seen further, it is by standing on the shoulders of giants